 How To Make A Baby Sleep Through The Night?

 You can make sure the baby is sleeping through the night by training him right soon after the first month.
-Here are some tips on how to make a baby sleep at night, as recommended by pediatric experts to ensure your baby gets a continuous block of sleep (6):
+Here are some tips on how to make a baby sleep at night, as recommended by pediatric experts (6):

 Follow a consistent bedtime routine.
 This ensures that the baby is all set for the night’s sleep.
 Some activities do great before bedtime such as bathing, reading, singing, and playing some soft music.
 Have the activity precisely the same time every day and have a set duration.
 Do not extend even if the baby seems to be enjoying it.
 It helps the baby establish a set routine before bedtime.

 Maintain an ideal ambiance by keeping the environment in your baby’s room soothing and calming.
 Curtain the windows to make the room feel darker and also to insulate sounds from outside.
 Use a dim night light if you must.
 Experts also recommend using a softer voice when talking to the baby before bedtime.
 It makes him feel settled in for the night.

 Place the baby in bed when he is drowsy but still awake.
 Do not wait for the baby to fall asleep in your arms before you place him in the bed.
 It will help the infant associate his night’s sleep with the crib, helping him sleep better.